Aggressive Snakes or Dangerous/Venomous Snakes?

 - Stokes' Sea Snake (Astrotia stokesii)

-Sea kraits are primitive snakes, and can get aggressive if removed from the water.
-Sea snakes tend to be highly aggressive if they are taken out of water, because it is not easy for them to move well, making them very panicky and defensive, lashing out at all moving things.
+Sea kraits are primitive snakes and can get aggressive if removed from the water.
+Sea snakes tend to become highly aggressive when taken out of water, because it is not easy for them to move on land.
+They become panicky and defensive, lashing out at anything that moves.
 When sea snakes do bite, it is rare for them to inject a high dose of venom.
-They normally inject very little venom, and as such their bites can go unnoticed since they are pretty painless.
+They normally inject very little, so their bites can go unnoticed since they are usually painless.

 Water snakes are different from sea snakes.
-While sea snakes live in marine waters, water snakes are usually found in freshwater.
-Also, unlike sea snakes, water snakes do not spend their entire lives in water, and are capable of living on land as well.
-The northern water snake shown above is generally more aggressive than other types, but usually not unless provoked.
+While sea snakes live in marine waters, water snakes are found in freshwater.
+Unlike sea snakes, water snakes do not spend their entire lives in water and are capable of living on land as well.
+The northern water snake is generally more aggressive than other types, but usually not unless provoked.

-The above snakes are considered to be some of the most aggressive in the world, but getting down to specifics, let’s take a look at aggressive snakes in every continent.
+The snakes above are considered some of the most aggressive in the world.
+But let's get more specific and look at aggressive snakes on every continent.

 Africa

-Apart from the black mamba, the cobra family and the python family are considered to be the other slightly aggressive groups in Africa.
-Spitting Cobras, Cape Cobras and Egyptian Cobras are feared because of their temperamental natures.
+Apart from the black mamba, the cobra family and the python family are considered the other notably aggressive groups in Africa.
+Spitting Cobras, Cape Cobras, and Egyptian Cobras are feared because of their temperamental natures.
 The African Rock Python is also known to show aggression at times.
-The venom of cobras can be quite potent, and should be treated immediately.
+The venom of cobras can be quite potent and should be treated immediately.
 Spitting cobras can spit venom accurately as far as 2m!

 Asia

-The King Cobra is one of the most feared snakes in Asia!
-King cobras are known to be highly aggressive, with very low tolerance for provocation.
-While they generally do not harm humans, they will not hesitate to strike if you mess with them.
-The King Cobra’s fearful reputation is enhanced by the fact that it is the largest venomous snake in the world, apart from being very agile and super fast.
-They inject a high dose of venom when they bite, which can kill an adult human within 15 minutes!
+The King Cobra is one of the most feared snakes in Asia.
+King cobras are highly aggressive with very low tolerance for provocation.
+While they generally do not harm humans, they will not hesitate to strike if threatened.
+The King Cobra's fearful reputation is backed up by the fact that it is the largest venomous snake in the world, and it is also very agile and fast.
+They inject a high dose of venom when they bite, which can kill an adult human within 15 minutes.

 Australia

 In Australia, the Taipans and the Eastern Brown Snake are the ones to look out for.
-While the Taipans are generally shy, they will strike easily on being provoked.
-The Inland Taipan is the most venomous snake in the world, but it is less aggressive compared to the Coastal Taipan (which is less venomous).
-Taipans usually avoid humans, but if you do come across one, give it a wide berth and steer clear, because if they bite, they will inject a lot of their potentially fatal venom.
-The Eastern Brown snake too, has a reputation for striking.
-It is the second most venomous snake in the world, and is very aggressive when provoked.
-It is mostly active at night, but can be seen during the day as well.
+While the Taipans are generally shy, they will strike easily when provoked.
+The Inland Taipan is the most venomous snake in the world, but it is actually less aggressive than the Coastal Taipan (which is less venomous).
+Taipans usually avoid humans, but if you come across one, give it a wide berth, if they bite, they inject a large amount of potentially fatal venom.

 Europe

-Most European snakes seem to be pretty gentle, but amongst them the ones to look out for are Ladder Snakes, Whip Snakes and the European Viper.
-While the Ladder snakes are non-venomous, they are known to be highly defensive and aggressive and show very less patience, striking easily and repeatedly if handled or provoked.
-The Whip snakes, being non-venomous, are not dangerous to humans, but are still pretty temperamental.
-The European Vipers on the other hand, are quite venomous, and have gained a reputation that is not entirely justified.
-They are quite timid, but bite people in panic when they are stepped on, which can happen often considering their habitat!
+Most European snakes are pretty gentle, but the ones to look out for are Ladder Snakes, Whip Snakes, and the European Viper.
+While Ladder snakes are non-venomous, they are known to be highly defensive and aggressive, striking easily and repeatedly if handled or provoked.
+Whip snakes are also non-venomous and not dangerous to humans, but they are still pretty temperamental.
+The European Vipers on the other hand are quite venomous, though their fearsome reputation is not entirely deserved.
+They are quite timid, but bite people in panic when stepped on, which can happen easily given their habitat.

-Although the aggression of these snakes cannot be downplayed, the Cottonmouth/Water Moccasin, is more a case of the bark being worse than the bite.
-But their bites, if delivered, have the potential to kill.
-The Cottonmouth is the only semi-aquatic viper in the world, and is also able to bite when under water.
-It has a host of defense mechanisms, including a vibrating tail, loud hissing sounds, snapping jaws, gaping at threats and exposing its white mouth, and emitting a foul odor!
-If any or all of these fail to work, the Cottonmouth can deliver a fatal bite when sufficiently provoked.
+The Cottonmouth / Water Moccasin is more a case of the bark being worse than the bite, but its bite, if delivered, has the potential to kill.
+The Cottonmouth is the only semi-aquatic viper in the world and is able to bite when under water.
+It has a host of defense mechanisms: a vibrating tail, loud hissing, snapping jaws, gaping open to expose its white mouth, and emitting a foul odor.
+If all of these fail to work, the Cottonmouth can deliver a fatal bite when sufficiently provoked.

 Antarctica